aibreania/SmartShop/README.md

-# SmartShop
-Developed a website with complete shopping and management function and data visualization.
+# A shop so smart that you'll definitely enjoy the shopping experience.